mkpro118/CS537/README.md

 To execute commands, look into `fork()`, `exec()`, and `wait()/waitpid()`.
 See the man pages for these functions, and also read the relevant book chapter for a brief overview.

-You will note that there are a variety of commands in the `exec` family; for this project, you must use `execv`.
+You will note that there are a variety of commands in the `exec` family; for this project, you must use `execvp`.
 You should **not** use the `system()` library function call to run a command.
-Remember that if `execv()` is successful, it will not return; if it does return, there was an error (e.g., the command does not exist).
+Remember that if `execvp()` is successful, it will not return; if it does return, there was an error (e.g., the command does not exist).
 The most challenging part is getting the arguments correctly specified.

 ### Paths